RedPointGlobal/redpoint-mdm/README.md

 The default installation requires that you create a kubernetes ```tls``` secret for you certificate data.
 The secret must be named ```mdm-tls```.
 If this secret is missing, Nginx wont know how to route the requests for the Web UI.
 Creating this secret with the relevant certficate data should resolve this issue

-### Get MDM Support
+### MDM Support
 If you believe you need additional support with installation, Contact support@redpointglobal.com for any application specific issues you may encounter.

-Generally, Kubernetes specific or other network connectivity errors are out of scope but we may be able to assist and guide where possible.
+Kubernetes specific or other network connectivity errors are out of scope